Danilo-Araujo-Silva/phpmath/Readme.md

 PHPMath is a library to run [Mathematica][1] functions through [PHP][2].

+h2.
+Example:

+h3.
+Input:

+`echo $phpmath->run("'Prime[1000]'");`

+h3.
+Output:

+`7919`

 Requirements
 ============

-This library uses shell_exec to do a call to Mathematica, so this function should be permitted.
+This library uses php `shell_exec` function to do a call to Mathematica, so this function should be permitted.

-This library usually aims *nix systems but we think this could run on other systems (not tested).
+This library usually aims *nix systems but we think it could run on any other systems (not tested).
-- If shell_exec can run our Shell.mathematica script should work.
+- If shell_exec can run our `Shell.mathematica` script should work.

 Instructions
 ============